lkodinsson/MARS/Fantasy/Archetypes.md

 ## Bard

 Bards, much like wizards, are educated and personable.
-Bards use cleverness, skill, and a sharp tongue to overcome challenges.
-Given the more well-rounded education and breadth of skill that a bard possesses they might be considered a jack-of-all-trades and are often a reasonable substitute where a specialist is unavailable.
-At the very least, the bard may know someone who can help, and how to convince them.
+Bards use cleverness and a sharp tongue to overcome challenges.
+Given the more well-rounded education and breadth of skill that a bard possesses they might be considered a jack-of-all-trades.
+They are often a reasonable substitute where a specialist is unavailable.
+At the very least, the bard may know someone who can help and how to persuade them.

 **Skills** Arcana (Any) (r4), Charisma (r8), Finesse or Ranged (r6), Contacts, Knowledge, or Lore (r6), Perception (r4)
 **Maneuvers** Bards start with one maneuver.